Moamen112/GreenTrip/README.md

 -   Replace all the files from the repo to your folder
 -   Then install the packages below

-# Please install these packages
+# Please install the package.json packages by running:

-npm i react-router-dom

-npm i axios

-npm i styled-components

-npm i react-toastify
+npm install